Highlighting Our History: Colonial Times Read-alouds PLUS for the Common Core

 The Power and Rationale of Daily Read-Alouds

 With the demands of the Common Core, thoughtful intentionality is essential when choosing your daily read-alouds.
 You will want to be reading a balanced mix of literature and informational text while building knowledge of particular topics.
-You want your students to think about what is in the text, and whenever possible you want them to learn something about writing because of your reading.
-Picture books offer a number of advantages.
+You want your students to think about what is in the text, and whenever possible, you want them to learn something about writing because of your reading.
+Picture books offer several advantages.
 They can generally be read in one sitting, and the visuals help to enhance the story or clarify information.
 Using picture books allows you to work on CCSS standards related to comprehension gained through written as well as visual cues.
 Because they are shorter in length it is also easy to revisit them when necessary and perhaps look at them through a different lens.
-And...students love them!
+Moreover, students love them!